The First Look at Thunder Junction

 Thoughtseize

 Most of the sets that we saw in the past few years had a bonus reprint sheet, which can't be played in standard, but it can work in other formats.
-With that in mind, for the Thunder Junction set, we have Crime/Punisment and Thoughtseize.
+With that in mind, for the Thunder Junction set, we have Crime/Punishment and Thoughtseize.
 The latter one is a disruption card that will help quite a lot, and with its reprints you will be able to enhance your plays.
 It's also a staple in modern right now.

-Crime/Punisment is a bit more niche.
+Crime/Punishment is a bit more niche.
 However, it definitely highlights the potential of this set.
 Crime has a very good effect since you can get resources from the opponent.
 Punishment also gives you a good set of benefits, if you have the right colors.
 Abzan Commander players in particular will be excited about these, so they are certainly something to take into consideration.

 These Breaking News cards also come in the form of a rather old school newspaper.
 That helps add lots of excitement into the mix, not to mention a lot of people get reminded by the Amonkhet Invocations with this.
-The art is great, and it's not draw out.
+The art is great, and it's not drawn out.
 Plus, the text itself is very easy to see, and the graphical additions really add to the quality and style of the cards.
-It's nice to see that Wizards don't shy away from taking action, and having this unique opportunity is definitely an interesting prospect to take into consideration.
+It's nice to see that Wizards doesn't shy away from taking action, and having this unique opportunity is definitely an interesting prospect to take into consideration.

 Five Sets Within a Set